buzinas/tslint-eslint-rules/README.md

 Bugs, rules requests, doubts etc., open a Github Issue.

-If you wanna contribute by creating an ESLint custom rule for TSLint, fork this repo and open a pull request.
+You can also create an ESLint custom rule for TSLint, by forking this repo and opening a pull request.

 ## LICENSE